JacobHA/u-chi-learning/README.md

         like ``(5, "step")`` or ``(2, "episode")``.
 - [x] Add gradient clipping
 - [x] More clever normalization to avoid logu divergence (just clamping)
-- [ ] Merge Rawlik with LogU as an option. e.g. prior_update_interval=0 for no updates, and otherwise use Rawlik iteration
+- [x] Merge Rawlik with U as an option. e.g. prior_update_interval=0 for no updates, and otherwise use Rawlik iteration
 - [x] Switch to SB3 Replay Buffer

 # Experimental questions: